Pragya274/Slicento-App/README.md

 🙏 Acknowledgements

-Special thanks to the open-source tools and libraries used:
+ The open-source tools and libraries used:

 Android Studio